Woaf/OpenGL/README.md

 You can begin coding now :)

 ## Bugs that I don't udnerstand
 For some reason, linking "-lglfw3" did not seem to work, although it should be that.
 Instead, removing the "3" from the end seemed to solve the problem.
+[EDIT: I later installed the environment on my PC, and it worked with `-lglfw3`, so I guess if you seem to have a library linking error, then the first thing you should try is either removing or adding "3" at the end of the glfw linkage.]